Chrisjhorn/terminusDB/tutorials/README.md

 I hope in due course to do a series of tutorials.
 Right now,  there is just:
 * `Tutorial 1` - getting started with TerminusDB
 * `Tutorial 2` - loading .csv files (locally or over the internet) into TerminusDB, and cleaning up data

+Tutorial 3 is in preparation: not much to see there just yet..